Leadwerks/Documentation/mousetools.md

 The rotation mouse tool allows you to easily rotate objects.

+If you hold the **Shift key** while moving and object, a new copy of the selected objects will be created and moved.

 The rotation mouse tool also includes all the functionality of the selection tool.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/rotationtool.gif?raw=true)